Seven recommendations for the advanced use of online media.

 3. Use advertising and tracking blockers

 Use an advertising and tracking blocker on all devices and in all browsers.
-Only disable it on media sites that you trust and that you want to support with advertisements.
+Only disable it on media sites that you want to support through displaying advertisements.

 SPR tip: Do not use the Internet without an advertising and tracking blocker.

 4. Use alternatives to Google search

 5. Use alternatives to Facebook and Twitter

 The notifications and “timelines” of Facebook, Twitter and YouTube are also often heavily manipulated.
 Follow the desired authors and media directly via RSS instead.

 SPR tip: You can also subscribe to Youtube channels via RSS (no Youtube login required).

 6. Caution with Wikipedia